Computational-Bioinformatics/course-information/assignments/02_lab_starter/README.md

 This repository contains information about Bioinformatics lab 2 deliverables.
 This assignment invites students to write Python code to complete an Analysis of DNA.

+## Title:

+Central Dogma of Biology and Bioinformatics

 ## Dates

 Handed out: 12 Sept 2022